Irish Moss forms an evergreen mat of mossy foliage that is covered with tiny white flowers in May and June. Prefers good drainage.

 'Fireworks' Rough Stemmed Goldenrod has bright yellow flowers in late summer on a compact slowly spreading plant.
 Selected by Ken Moore of the NC Botanical Garden and introduced by Niche Gardens.
 Try Solidago rugosa 'Fireworks' as a cut flower; it is great!
 An important source of seed for winter birds.

-'Golden Fleece' Goldenrod has golden-yellow flowers from mid August to October over semi-evergreen foliage.
+'Golden Fleece' Goldenrod has golden yellow flowers from mid August to October over semi-evergreen foliage.
 This Solidago spreads to form a tough adaptable groundcover with some shade tolerance.
 Another wonderful introduction from the Mt.
 Cuba folks.
+Solidago sphacelata ‘Golden Fleece’ was a chance seedling found in Eden, North Carolina and brought to Dr. Richard Lighty for Mt.
+Cuba’s evaluation.
 Winter birds eat the seeds.

 The lemon-yellow flowers of 'Little Lemon' Goldenrod appear in late summer over extremely compact, finely textured foliage.
 Solidago x 'Little Lemon' was bred originally as a good florist pot plant.